Textualize/textual/docs/tutorial.md

 !!! info

-    The dialect of CSS used in Textual is greatly simplified over web based CSS and much easier to learn!
+    The dialect of CSS used in Textual is greatly simplified over web based CSS and much easier to learn.

+CSS makes it easy to iterate on the design of your app and enables [live-editing](./guide/devtools.md#live-editing) &mdash; you can edit CSS and see the changes without restarting the app!

 Let's add a CSS file to our application.